-Many advocates suggest the pain and emotional suffering of LGBTQ individuals demand an emotional and moral response from listeners.
+Many advocates suggest the pain and emotional suffering of LGBTQ individuals demand listeners' emotional and moral response.
 (Neumann, 2022, p.131) This implies value in such a fusion of horizons, an empathic finding of common ground.
-Yet Neumann moves to argue that the response demanded is for the conservative Christians to join their progressive siblings in questioning the inerrancy of Biblical teaching on sexuality and accepting LGBTQ people and behavior as not sinful.
-(Newmann, 2022, p.
-131) This is not advocating for a genuine fusion of horizons.
+Yet Neumann argues that the response demanded is for the conservative Christians to join their progressive siblings in questioning the inerrancy of Biblical teaching on sexuality and accepting LGBTQ people and behavior as not sinful (Newmann, 2022, p.
+131).
+This is not advocating for a genuine fusion of horizons.
 This is advocating for one horizon to be swallowed up by another.

 Like an amoeba consuming its lesser cousins and transforming them into itself, the fusion of horizons that results when power is brought to bear results in one horizon consuming another.
-Parady describes how secular progressivism has overtaken Canadian culture to the point that free speech with dissenting views is no longer tolerated.
-(Parady, 2023) While this may be an overly broad conclusion, the point is well taken that in the battle of winners and losers, the losers may not feel heard.
+Parady(2003) describes how secular progressivism has overtaken Canadian culture to the point that free speech with dissenting views is no longer tolerated.
+While this may be an overly broad conclusion, the point is well taken that the losers may not feel heard in the battle of winners and losers.
 They feel consumed.
 This goal to consume and transform other’s worldviews is the engineered approach advocated for and adopted by many school districts.
-Engineered interventions, such as staff training, policy changes, affirmative displays, and curriculum changes are expected to educate children into affirming LGBTQ behavior resulting in safety and belonging for LGBTQ children.
-(McDermott, 2023) Is this the kind of society we desire, where we achieve a sense of community because one tribe has conquered all other tribes?
+Engineered interventions, such as staff training, policy changes, affirmative displays, and curriculum changes are expected to educate children into affirming LGBTQ behavior resulting in safety and belonging for LGBTQ children (McDermott, 2023.)
+Is this the kind of society we desire, where we achieve a sense of community because one tribe has conquered all other tribes?

 What is required for a truly inclusive caring community?
 Hermeneutics has long recognized the role of a particular community for understanding a particular text.
-For example, in Biblical hermeneutics, it is posited that reader of the text will be more likely to understand what the writer intended to communicate if the text is interpreted by the community it is addressed to who is congenial to the text because there is a shared set of values and understandings.
-(Voelz, 2009) While true, one could conclude that our competing tribal communities simply can’t understand one another.
-Dilthey posits that to understand a text we need to “re-live” the experience of others stepping from our own horizon into theirs by exercising sympathy.
-He suggests it means the “…rediscovery of the ‘I’ in ‘ you.’”
-(Thiselton, 2009, p.26) We are becoming too lost in the forest arguing over which tree is best.
+For example, in Biblical hermeneutics, it is posited that reader of the text will be more likely to understand what the writer intended to communicate if the community interprets the text it is addressed to who is congenial to the text because there is a shared set of values and understandings (Voelz, 2009).
+While true, one could conclude that our competing tribal communities simply can’t understand one another.
+Dilthey posits that to understand a text we need to “re-live” the experience of others stepping from our horizon into theirs by exercising sympathy.
+He suggests it means the “…rediscovery of the ‘I’ in ‘ you” (Thiselton, 2009, p.26).
+We are becoming too lost in the forest, arguing over which tree is best.
 We have lost sight of the forest that is the human community.
 From a Christian standpoint, all people are created in the image of God, one humanity.
 We make our lives together with others in the circumstances that are given to us.
 Tribal warfare only results in further injury.
-We need common ground when we engage social challenges such as how to make schools safe for LGBTQ children.
+We need common ground when we engage social challenges such as making schools safe for LGBTQ children.
 We need to recover the “I” in “you” and the “you” in “I”.